alishan008/Material-Discovery-using-SMILES/README.md

 >*“Expert-in-the-Loop AI (EITL AI) for Polymer Discovery data set comprises of cyclic lactones that are adjudicated as suitable candidates for further experimental investigation.
 Experiment includes synthesis and characterization of the polymer materials.
 Adjudication accounts for the expert-level judgement about the practicality of the lactone synthesis (expectation of the low cost, short synthetic route, and high yield) and utilization as a monomer (no side-reactions, reasonable reactivity under polymerization conditions).”*

 The project is a Flask app that classifies SMILES notations of polymers into ‘accept’ or ‘reject’ for further experimental investigation that can accelerate material discovery.
 In this project, we accept multi line input of SMILES notations and validate the entries using a WebAssembly (WASM) file, compiled from Rust source code, and a two-way communication channel between JavaScript and Wasm.
-More details about how this is achieved can be found on this article written by the author.
+More details about how this is achieved can be found on this article written by the author, link is given at the end of the document.
 Multiple polymers can be entered in the text box with each line containing one.

 As our project accepts unlimited lines of input, it is important that all of them are validated and exceptions are thrown for ones that don’t.
 Therefore, a line counter that indicated the line number is placed right next to the textarea element.
 This helps in easily identifying the entries that don’t pass the validation as can be seen below: